Oberheim DMX MIDI Upgrade Installation

 (JPT1) instead of the MIDI Out connector.

-- Remove the old NiCd battery from the DMX (the large white cylinder
+- Remove the old NiCd battery from the DMX (the large white

-(do not put it in the trash!).
+recycling center (do not put it in the trash!).

 The new lithium battery on the MIDI board will keep your sequences in